celestiaorg/knuu/README.md

     - Disable networking to simulate network outages
 - Configure Storage
 - Execute Commands
-- Configure resources
+- Configure HW resources
 - Create a pool of Instances and control them as a group
-- And more to come...
+- See this issue for more upcoming features: [#91](https://github.com/celestiaorg/knuu/issues/91)

-> If you have feedback on the framework, want to report a bug, or suggest an improvement, please create an issue.
+> If you have feedback on the framework, want to report a bug, or suggest an improvement, please create an issue [here](https://github.com/celestiaorg/knuu/issues/new/choose).

 ## Getting Started